 New to Lakewood?
 Visiting?
 Or just wanting to learn more?
 Join us for Coffee with the Pastors.
 You will have the opportunity to chat with a few of our pastors to learn how you can reach, serve, and grow here at Lakewood UMC.
 This time for conversation will take place via Zoom.
 The Zoom link (and a link for a coffee 🙂) will be provided after registration.

 Journeying Through Grief Class

-If you are Journeying Through Grief, we invite you to join us for a very special six week series, held by ZOOM, as we walk with each other to comfort, support, strengthen, and encourage one another.
+If you are Journeying Through Grief, we invite you to join us for a very special six week series, held in person, as we walk with each other to comfort, support, strengthen, and encourage one another.
 Gain helpful insights about grief, biblical truths, and stories that provide comfort and reassurance.
-The class cost is $10 for booklet.
-Email email@example.com to register.
+Booklets cost $10, and are available in the church office.
+Email firstname.lastname@example.org to register.